 We all know that massage can relieve stress and pain, but studies show that it can do so much more for a woman while she’s pregnant.
 Among the greatest benefits are shorter delivery times, a reduced need for pain medications and epidurals, and even a reduction in cesarean births.

-Massage is also fantastic for removing excess fluid from the lymph system, which often causes uncomfortable swelling and edema in pregnancy.
-Blood circulation is also enhanced by massage, and that could lead to fewer muscle spasms and cramps, lower blood pressure, and relief for varicose veins.
+Massage is also fantastic for removing excess fluid from the lymph system.
+Which often causes uncomfortable swelling and edema in pregnancy.
+And blood circulation is also enhanced by massage.
+Which could lead to fewer muscle spasms and cramps, lower blood pressure, and relief for varicose veins.
 Prenatal massage is also very beneficial for the digestive and elimination issues that can occur during pregnancy.

-Massage is highly recommended for reducing mental strain, relieving fatigue, and decreasing depression and anxiety at any stage of life, not just during pregnancy.
+Massage is highly recommended for reducing mental strain.
+And relieving fatigue, and decreasing depression and anxiety at any stage of life, not just during pregnancy.
 In addition to these benefits, prenatal massage can offer additional benefits during each stage of pregnancy.

 The foundation of your pregnancy is established during the first trimester.
-The changes in your body occur rapidly during this stage, and your center of gravity shifts, which puts strain and stress on the weaker muscles and joints in your hips, knees, pelvis, and back.
+The changes in your body occur rapidly during this stage.
+And your center of gravity shifts.
+And that puts strain and stress on the weaker muscles and joints in your hips, knees, pelvis, and back.
 At this stage, prenatal massage can help to correct posture issues and strengthen muscles and ligaments to prevent issues later.

-If there are pre-existing problems such as sciatica or neck, back, shoulder, pelvic, or hip pain, they can also be addressed now to prevent further discomfort as the pregnancy progresses.
+If there are pre-existing problems such as sciatica or neck, back, shoulder, pelvic, or hip pain, they can also be addressed now.
+Do this to prevent further discomfort as the pregnancy progresses.
 And of course, prenatal massage can bring relief for the potential emotional anxiety that often comes with pregnancy and childbirth.